-- Re-defining "neglect" in the current mandated reporting law and eliminating any language suggesting that poverty related challenges are reportable. - Require Mandated Reporters to provide in-depth evidence of referrals to community based services to prevent unnecessary reports to the State Central Register. - · Prove deliberate withholding of basic needs... - Amend statutory requirements for mandated reporters that... - · Mandate professionals to address issues of poverty
+- Re-defining "neglect" in the current mandated reporting law and eliminating any language suggesting that povertyrelated challenges are reportable. - Requiring Mandated Reporters to provide in-depth evidence of referrals to community-based services to prevent unnecessary reports to the State Central Register. - Requiring proof of deliberate withholding of basic needs before any neglect allegations can be substantiated. - Amending statutory requirements for mandated reporters to demonstrate efforts to connect families with resources and supports prior to filing a report, emphasizing mandated support rather than immediate mandated reporting.